4-DMAPandSadness/EfsTA/User Guide.md

 <img src="/images/GUI/Introduction.png" width="49%"/>
 </p>

 On this first tab a brief explanation of the program can be seen, which references this guide and provides contact information.
-There is also a possibility to change the theme of the GUI.
+There is also a checkbox to switch the regular dark theme of the GUI to a light theme.

 ### Data